Neutral Atom Quantum Computing Hardware: Performance and End-User Perspective: Acknowledgements

 \section{Acknowledgements}

-We would like to thank the following cold-atom quantum computing providers listed in alphabetical order for the time they spent with us discussing their quantum computing platform: AtomComputing, ColdQuanta, PASQAL, planqc, and QuEra.
+We would like to thank the following cold-atom quantum computing providers listed in alphabetical order for the time they spent with us discussing their quantum computing platform: AtomComputing, ColdQuanta, Pasqal, Planqc, and QuEra.
+All authors would like to thank QUTAC.